 Segar's Popeye is a unique figure.
 Bill Blackbeard argues Popeye is the original first "superhero," predating Superman by years.
 Kids and teens of today may find it hard to reconcile what they picture as a "super hero" with the image of a sailor man whose super power lies in eating his spinach.

-But the proof of Popeye's superhero bone fides lies in the argument that Popeye gained super strength from a can of spinach and that's how he defeated his foes, not completely dissimilar to gamma rays.
+But the proof of Popeye's superhero bone fides lies in the argument that Popeye gained super strength from a can of spinach and that's how he defeated his foes, not completely dissimilar to gamma rays, isotopes or potions.

 Blackbeard goes on to summarize the Popeye phenomenon of that era by saying that the popularity of the little sailor far outstripped anything enjoyed by the costumed heroes in capes and masks that began to appear after him, and the Fleisher cartoon versions for movie theatres drew many more people than ever showed up for the Superman and Batman serials that played at local bijou's.
 All of that underscores how much America has changed, as Popeye has become a fringe character in the current pop art character pantheon.

 Besides Popeye, Segar also used his page space provided by Hearst to run another strip titled "Sappo."
 In this space Segar also provided the artwork for the original reason Hearst brought him in: "Thimble Theatre," a miniature 'movie theatre' diorama, which was a substitute for a previous strip series called "Minute Movies" by a different artist.
-Popeye was the unexpected phenomenon growing from a minor side character to an already established comic strip.
+Popeye was the unexpected phenomenon growing from being a minor side character within an already established comic strip, popularity gaining until he eclipsed it entirely.